froger-me/wp-packages-update-server/readme.txt

 * Fix order in licenses table

 = 1.4 =
-* Handle licenses in WP Plugin Update Server
+* Handle licenses in WP Packages Update Server
 * Provide a compatible public API with SLM API (check, activate, deactivate)
 * Provide a secure private license API (browse, read, edit, add, delete) - "add" compatible with "slm_create_new"
 * Refactor main aspects of the plugin structure and UI
 * Seamless upgrade from v1.3, migration of settings and licenses from SLM
 * Automatic expiration of licenses wherever an expiration date is set
 * Upgrade [WP Package Updater](https://github.com/froger-me/wp-package-updater) to v1.4.0
-* Upgrade Dummy Plugin and Dummy Theme to v1.4 - ensure older versions are compatible with WP Plugin Update Server until v2.0
+* Upgrade Dummy Plugin and Dummy Theme to v1.4 - ensure older versions are compatible with WP Packages Update Server until v2.0
 * Compatibility with v1.3 endpoints and v1.0.0 WP Package Updater ensured until v2.0
 * License APIs, functions, actions and filters, with complete documentation
 * Package download URLs now contains an unguessable token that changes everyday to prevent hotlinking